-- Requesting Infiniband has no effect on OpenMP or serial jobs, except a longer wait in the queue! - Read more on the wiki page GPC Quickstart
+- When using ethernet, Open MPI print out an ignorable warning message that it can't use InfiniBand. - Requesting InfiniBand has no effect on OpenMP or serial jobs, except a longer wait in the queue! - Read more on the wiki page GPC Quickstart